-The Middle School from Year 6 to 9 follows Cambridge Assessment International Frameworks and Oxford in English Language.
-Students are also prepared to sit for Cambridge Primary and Lower Secondary Checkpoint Exams.
-Year 9 provides the students with clear objectives that help them excel in the upper Secondary School.
+The Lower Secondary School from Year 6 to 9 follows Cambridge Assessment International Frameworks and Oxford in English Language.
+Students are also prepared to sit for Cambridge Primary Checkpoint Exams.
+Starting Year 7, the curriculum provides the students with clear objectives that help them excel in the upper Secondary School.
 German Language learners sit for the FIT1 and FIT2 while French Language learners sit for the DELF A1 and DELF A2.

-The High School serves students from year 10 to 12.
+The Upper Secondary School (IGCSE/AS/AL) serves students from year 10 to 12.
 Students sit for exams from the most highly acclaimed examination boards in the UK; Cambridge International Examinations, Oxford and Edexcel.
 Students can choose from three available levels, OL (IGCSE), AS and A2.
 NIS is an examination venue for the British Council.
 Students are offered 20 subjects to choose from.
 English as a Second Language and Mathematics are obligatory for all students.